Mig-uel/postgres/section-32/README.md

 - Drop the `x` and `y` columns from the `posts` table.

 By separating schema and data migrations, we can manage changes to the database more effectively and reduce the risk of introducing errors or inconsistencies.

+## Transaction Locks

+To handle the data migration, we have two options:

+1. **Determine Updates in JavaScript**: We can write a script in JavaScript that will read the data from the `x` and `y` columns, calculate the point, and write the data to the `loc` column.
+This script can be run as a one-off process and does not require a transaction lock.

+**Pros**:

+- No transaction lock required.
+- Can be run as a one-off process.
+- We can run complex business logic/validation in the script.

+**Cons**:

+- Requires additional scripting.
+- May be more error-prone.
+- We might have many posts, so this could be slow or crash if the script is not optimized.
+- Batching could fail halfway through, leaving us in a halfway-between state.
+- Requires us to manually connect to the database from another environment.

+2. **Rely on SQL**: We can write a SQL script that will update the data in the `posts` table directly.
+This script can be run as a one-off process and does not require a transaction lock.

+**Pros**:

+- No transaction lock required.
+- Can be run as a one-off process.
+- No moving info between the database and another environment.

+**Cons**:

+- Requires us to write complex SQL.
+- Harder to implement complex business logic/validation.

+Both options, we might want to run the updates in a single transaction to ensure data consistency.
+However, there is an issue running a long transaction (e.g. updating millions of rows).

+- The transaction might hold a lock on the row that is being updated, preventing other transactions from reading or writing to that row.

+This can lead to performance issues and potential deadlocks if multiple transactions are trying to update the same rows.